msupply-foundation/msupply_docs/content/docs/programs/immunizations.md

 | **Custom age label**    | Custom age label to be displayed in the Vaccination Card.
 If not defined, the default is the `From age` (e.g. `6 years`) |
 | **Min interval (days)** | Minimum number of days before the patient should receive the next dose                                                   |

-- Click `OK` once you are happy with your changes
+Once you are happy with the Vaccine Course details, click OK to save the new Vaccine Course.

-- OR: Click `Cancel` to close the window and discard your changes
+Click `Cancel` at any time to close the window and discard your changes.

 ### Editing a Vaccine Course